-If you have never programmed before, you may think that programming is hard or just "too involved" to mess with.
+If you have never programmed before, you may think that

-Well, my friend, the term programming is so broad that we can't really make good sense of it in one fell swoop.
+that we can't really make good sense of it in one fell swoop.

 The word "programming" has a thousand different meanings.
 Programming is not something we learn and master from beginning to end.
 It could take a lifetime to become a master programmer, but for most of us, becoming a master is not a goal or destination; we just want to take advantage of knowing a little, and do a lot with what we know.

-Learning a programming language is like learning English or any other human language.
-Do you really know everything about the English language?
-Probably not.
+any other human language.
+Do you really know everything about the English

 We should learn a programming language by slowly putting it to use.
 Here, going slow is faster.

-I have met many programming students that jump from language to language and years later still can't create a simple calculator, or create a file with a list of their favorite music collection, but they claim to have mastered several languages in a short time.
-They are not aware of their limitations.
+from language to language and years later still can't create a simple calculator, or create a file with a list of their favorite music collection, but they claim

 Being aware of limitations, is a product of experience.
 And experience comes from creating many programming solutions, as well as failing often in the process.
 So, dear friend, go slow, enjoy the ride, and put your knowledge to use.